shibajyotidebbarma/ML_DS_AI_Projects/README.md

 ## K-Nearest Neighbors Classification Project[:file_folder:](https://github.com/shibajyotidebbarma/Machine_Learning_A_to_Z/tree/master/Machine%20Learning%20A-Z/Part%203%20-%20Classification/Section%2015%20-%20K-Nearest%20Neighbors%20(K-NN))

 - Build a model to classify whether a user buys a product on the basis of their salary and age on a social media network dataset.

+## Association Rule Learning - Apriori Project[:file_folder:](https://github.com/shibajyotidebbarma/Machine_Learning_A_to_Z/tree/master/Machine%20Learning%20A-Z/Part%205%20-%20Association%20Rule%20Learning/Section%2028%20-%20Apriori)

+- Build a model to train the apriori algorithm on dataset of transactions to obtain rules between different products purchased from the shop.